 Most of them are only fragments of what they were used to be, but they are undoubtedly windows to the Philippines’ soul, pre-, during, and post-colonization.

-Aside from breathtaking beaches and awe-inspiring landscapes, here are some of the most notable historical places in the Philippines that are definitely a must-visit:
+Aside from breathtaking beaches and awe-inspiring landscapes, here are some of the most notable historical places and important landmarks in the Philippines that are definitely a must-visit:

 Declared as a National Cultural Treasure, the Sheik Karim al Makdum Mosque in Simunul, Tawi-Tawi, is the oldest mosque in the Philippines.